 Both of these forms of compensatory damages focus on compensating you, as opposed to punishing the defendant.

-Once the argument has been made for compensatory damages and they are awarded by a judge or jury, your attorney can argue for punitive damages.
+Once the argument has been made for compensatory damages and they are awarded by a judge or jury, your attorney can argue for punitive damages in Ohio.

 Contact us for a free consultation

 All personal injury cases require negligence on the part of the defendant for there to be a valid claim.

 In some cases, the negligence was completely unintentional.
 Under those circumstances, it is unlikely that the defendant would be liable for punitive damages.

 Ohio punitive damages require a level of intent on the part of the defendant.
 According to Ohio punitive damages law under Ohio Revised Code 2315.21 (effective 4/15/2021), to receive punitive damages, the defendant must have: